 On the court, Robert Morris is led by senior guard Karvel Anderson and junior guard/forward Lucky Jones.
 Anderson leads the team in scoring at 17.5 points per game, powered by 44 triples on just 97 attempts, good for 45.4%.
 At his current pace, Anderson will shatter the all-time RMU record for the most three-pointers in a season.

 Jones is the team's best defender, and arguably their best overall player.
 He is leading the Colonials in rebounding at 5.5 rebounds per game.
-Earlier this afternoon against Oakland, Jones set his career-high for points in a game with 27.
+Earlier this afternoon against the Oakland Golden Grizzlies, Jones set his career-high for points in a game with 27.

 Robert Morris entered their game today against Oakland ranked 137th in adjusted offense.
 The team has struggled defensively this year; they've given up 80 or more points in nine of their first 13 games.
 Going into the game today, they were ranked 246th in adjusted defense.